knockout/knockout/documentation/computedObservables.md

 * an **observable** called `items` representing a set of items
 * another **observable** called `selectedIndexes` storing which item indexes have been 'selected' by the user
 * a **computed observable** called `selectedItems` that returns an array of item objects corresponding to the selected indexes
-* another **dependent observable** that returns `true` or `false` depending on whether any of `selectedItems` has some property (like being new or being unsaved).
+* another **computed observable** that returns `true` or `false` depending on whether any of `selectedItems` has some property (like being new or being unsaved).
 Some UI element, like a button, might be enabled or disabled based on this value.

 Then, changes to `items` or `selectedIndexes` will ripple through the chain of computed observables, which in turn updates any UI bound to them.
 Very tidy and elegant.